nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 #### Hacking Team weaponization of mobile threats

 In perhaps the most compelling example of the risk from mobile attacks, the compromise of Italian firm Hacking Team exposed a company weaponizing and selling exploits to nation states with documented human rights violations against reporters and activists.
-Until the time of the compromise, Hacking Team adamently denied they sould their software to any countires with documented human rights violations.
-However, the compromise and then expouse of 400GB of th
+Until the time of the compromise, Hacking Team adamently denied they sold their software to any countries with documented human rights violations.
+However, the compromise and then expouse of 400GB of th (NEED TO COMPLETE)

 ## Under-investing in security
 The trend of companies under-investing in security is, unfortunately, a clear reality in mobile.